salmah52/youtubeetl/README.md

 This project is comprised of several key components, with each playing a crucial role in ensuring the data from YouTube channels is efficiently processed and organized.
 The main components include:

-- **Data Extraction:** Leveraging the YouTube Data API, I fetch data from specific YouTube channels.
+- **Data Extraction:** Leveraging the YouTube Data API, I fetch data from YouTube channels.
 For my project, I've been using the "DarshilParmar" channel.
 It's important to note that during the development process, I faced challenges related to the API's query timeout and rate limiting, resulting in intermittent failures and time-outs.

 - **Data Transformation:** The extracted data is transformed into a structured format suitable for analysis.